-The Federal Network Agency (Bundesnetzagentur - BNetzA) works as a regulator for Germany's core regulatory frameworks and covers four industry sectors: 'Energy and Gas'.
-'Tele-communications', 'Postal service' and 'Railway'.
-In its capacity it is responsible for several regulatory tasks, such as accessibility and quality control as well as consumer protection with regard to the network infrastructure and rate-settings ex ante or rate-adjustments ex post.
+The Federal Network Agency (Bundesnetzagentur - BNetzA) is working as a regulator for Germany's core regulatory frameworks and covers the four industry sectors: 'Energy and Gas', 'Tele-communications', 'Postal service' and 'Railway'.
+In its capacity it covers several regulatory tasks like accessability and quality control, as well as consumer protection with regard to the network infrastructure and rate-settings ex ante or rate-adjustments ex-post.

-The regulatory environment is very different in each of the four sectors, and so are the tasks and the rate-setting frameworks (if any).
-To facilitate an understanding of how these work, we provide you with some background information about the past and present accounting treatment
+The regulatory legal environment is very different in the individual sectors and so are the tasks and the rate-setting frameworks (if any).
+At this stage we would like to provide some basic comments on the past and present accounting treatment of regulatory deferral balances (where they occur in these frameworks) under German GAAP which we have collected from our constituency: